wagle1996/wagle1996.github.io/_projects/7_project.md

 because the model got confused with objects and background.
 More training data, pansharpened images, and the use of precise parameter tuning might increase the result

+<a href="https://github.com/wagle1996/Bedrock_detection">Go to this github link to see source code</a>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/choke_pt1.png" title="example image" class="img-fluid rounded z-depth-1" %}